 During her time at Harvard, Sabrina is committed to bridging the vast divide between technological and conceptual thinking in an effort to enable the computational and philosophical worlds to communicate with and learn from each other.

-Peter Sealy is a PhD candidate who studies the ways in which architects constructively engage reality through the remediation of indexical forms such as photography.
-His dissertation charts the rise of a properly photographic visual regime in late nineteenth-century architectural publications.
-A chapter exploring this argument is forthcoming in Blackwell’s Companion to the History of Nineteenth-Century Architecture.
+Peter Sealy is a PhD candidate who studies the ways in which architects constructively engage reality through the mediation of photography and other analogous forms.
+He will defend his dissertation on the rise of a properly photographic visual regime in late nineteenth-century architectural publications this autumn.
+A chapter exploring his argument appeared this year in Blackwell’s The Companions to the History of Architecture.
 Peter’s research on Émile Zola and the immateriality of 19th century iron buildings was recently published in Function and Fantasy: Iron Architecture in the Long Nineteenth Century (Routledge), a volume he co-edited with Paul Dobraszczyk.

 Peter holds architecture degrees from McGill University (B.Sc.
-[Arch] 2004 & M.Arch 2006) and the Harvard GSD (MArch II 2008).
+[Arch] 2004 & M.Arch 2006) and the Harvard GSD (M. Arch II 2008).
 He has previously presented at numerous scholarly conferences, including those of the RIBA, the INHA, the CAA, the AAH, the SAH and the SAHANZ.
-He has written articles for Abitare, Border Crossings, Canadian Architect, Domus, Harvard Design Magazine, and Oris.
+He has written articles for Abitare, Border Crossings, Canadian Architect, Domus, Harvard Design Magazine, Oris and The Journal of Architecture.

 At Harvard, Peter is a Frank Knox Fellow.
-For the 2016-2017 academic year, he will teach at the University of Toronto’s John H. Daniels Faculty of Architecture, Landscape, and Design.
-He will also teach courses at the University of Waterloo and McGill University.
-As well, he has been named as a Mellon Researcher at the Canadian Centre for Architecture, where he will study the resurgence of photomontage in contemporary architectural representation.
+He is a Lecturer at the University of Toronto’s John H. Daniels Faculty of Architecture, Landscape, and Design, and a Mellon Researcher at Canadian Centre for Architecture, where he is studying the resurgence of photomontage in contemporary architectural representation.

-Christina Shivers is a first-year PhD student investigating media, technology, and city space.
-Her recent research focuses upon the complicity of technology and media in the hegemonic division of the city, filmic time, and indeterminacy within musical and architectural notations.
-Most recently she was awarded the AIA Atlanta Emerging Voices Award, creating and presenting an exhibition entitled Contrapuntal Narratives: Architectural Drawing Machines for Atlanta in March of 2016.
-She has also presented her work at the Berlin Unlimited Urban Arts Festival in Berlin, Germany and the AIA Washington D.C.
-Emerging Architects Thesis Showcase.
-Her work has also been published in MAS Context.
+Christina was awarded the AIA Atlanta Emerging Voices Award in 2016 and presented an exhibition entitled Contrapuntal Narratives: Architectural Drawing Machines for Atlanta.
+She has also exhibited her work at Harvard Graduate School of Design’s fortyK Gallery and at Kennesaw State University in Georgia.
+Christina has presented research at the Berlin Unlimited Urban Arts Festival in Berlin, Germany, the AIA Washington D.C.
+Emerging Architects Thesis Showcase and has been published in MAS Context.

-In addition to architecture, Christina previously studied music theory and performance.
-She holds a Bachelor of Arts in Music from Florida State University and a Master of Architecture degree from the Georgia Institute of Technology.
-She has taught studio courses at Kennesaw State University in Marietta, Georgia and has worked in several architecture firms in the Atlanta area.
+She holds a B.A. in Music with a concentration in Music Theory and Performance from Florida State University and a Master’s of Architecture degree from the Georgia Institute of Technology.
+She has taught studio courses at Kennesaw State University in Marietta, Georgia and worked in several architecture firms in Atlanta, Georgia.

 Questions addressed in Justin’s research include: In what ways do the contemporary urban forms of cities in Asia, and their dominant building typologies, reflect the economic and political restructuring of the previous half century?
 What role do large-scale, diversified corporate conglomerates, such as Samsung Group in Korea and Ayala Corporation in the Philippines, play in urban development?
 And how can the experience of Seoul and other cities in East Asia, as inductive role models, better inform rapidly developing regions in Southeast Asia and beyond?

-For the 2016-2017 academic year, Adam will be based at the Radcliffe Institute for Advanced Study writing his dissertation on large-scale, middle-income housing in New York City.
-Offering a counterpoint to familiar narratives of post-war suburbanization and central city disinvestment, Adam’s dissertation analyzes a number of vast planned communities built for middle class New Yorkers from the 1940s through 1970s.
+During the 2017-2018 academic year, Adam will be completing his dissertation on large-scale, middle-income housing in New York City.
+Offering a counterpoint to familiar narratives of post-war suburbanization and central city disinvestment, the dissertation analyzes a number of vast planned communities built for middle class New Yorkers from the 1940s through 1970s.
 The dissertation investigates the political and financial alliances that facilitated these projects – many of which remain the largest of their kind in the world – as well as the factors that abruptly terminated this “large-scale approach” in the mid-1970s.

 Adam received a BA in art history and urban studies from Princeton University and an AM in Urban Planning from Harvard.
-For the 2015-2016 academic year, he was a visiting scholar at the NYU Furman Center for Real Estate and Urban Policy and the Harvard Joint Center for Housing Studies Dissertation Fellow.
+He has held fellowships from the Harvard Joint Center for Housing Studies and the Radcliffe Institute for Advanced Study, and in 2015-2016 he was a visiting scholar at the NYU Furman Center for Real Estate and Urban Policy.
 Over the course of his doctoral studies, he has also worked for a variety of New York City agencies on affordable housing, public finance and land use-related matters.